sermon: Pentecost and the Holy Spirit

 But you shall receive power, after that the Holy Spirit is come upon you: and you shall be witnesses unto me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost part of the earth.

 "You shall receive power."
-Now, let's go to II Timothy 1:7 where we will see a confirmation of this.
-This is another familiar scripture, but we'll read it again on this day.
+Now, let us go to II Timothy 1:7 where we will see a confirmation of this.
+This is another familiar scripture, but we will read it again on this day.

 For God has not given us the spirit of fear; but of power, and of love, and of a sound mind.

 That should ring a bell in our minds.
 We've heard it very, very often.
-We'll turn to another one in the book of Romans that we don't hear very often, but it is part and parcel of the same kind of thinking.
+We will turn to another one in the book of Romans that we do not hear very often, but it is part and parcel of the same kind of thinking.